abrehan2/Web-Sockets/README.md

 # Socket.IO

-Project Description: A real-time chat application using Socket.IO for seamless communication between users.
+A real-time web application framework for Node.js that enables bidirectional communication between clients and servers.

 ## Features
 - Real-time communication using Socket.IO